Why The 2020 Presidential Election Is Not 2016

 - July 2020: Biden 34% positive, 46% negative, with 33% "very negative" (NBC/WSJ poll)

 The fact that Biden's "very negative" score is 10 points lower than Clinton's is significant.
-It might not only contribute to fewer third-party votes, but reduced vitriol toward Biden may mean potential Trump voters will be less fired up to turn out to cast a vote (or mail one in).
+It might not only contribute to fewer third-party votes, but also reduce vitriol toward Biden that may mean potential Trump voters will be less fired up to turn out to cast a vote (or mail one in).

 Already, the Trump campaign has tried repeated attacks, trying to tie Biden to the "radical" left and saying that crime would run rampant if Biden wins.

-Biden's voters are far more motivated to vote against Trump than for Biden, but that may be enough.
+Biden's voters are far more motivated to vote against Trump than for Biden, and that may be enough.

 An election with a president running for a second term is all about the incumbent after all, and those ghosts of 2016 are very real.